nyxtom/broadcast/README.md

 And the broadcast-server will register this command on start-up like so:

 ```
-app.RegisterCommand(server.Command{"PING", "Pings the server for a response", ""}, server.CmdPing)
+app.RegisterCommand(server.Command{"PING", "Pings the server for a response", "", false}, server.CmdPing)
 ```

 ### ECHO